Last updated on March 13, 2020 at 13:05

 Desensitization of the β-adrenergic receptor

-One type of adrenergic (epinephrine) receptor is the β-adrenergic receptor.
-This receptor can be desensitized, which means that the cell becomes less sensitive to the hormone.
+The β-adrenergic receptor can be desensitized, which means that the cell becomes less sensitive to the hormone after being exposed to the hormone for a long time.
 After the receptor has bound an epinephrine, a protein called βARK will phosphorylate the receptor, which inactivates it.
 Following this, another protein called β-arrestin, or βarr, will bind to the phosphorylated receptor, and remove the whole receptor from the cell surface by endocytosis.
 As the receptor isn’t on the surface anymore, but in a vesicle inside the cell, it obviously can’t bind epinephrine anymore.

 After a period, βarr dissociates, and the receptor is returned to the cell surface.